-Depressing the MARK key causes a vertical fix (event) line to be printed vertically across the chart.
-Holding this key down for 3 seconds or greater will result in the printing of depth (both High and Low frequency depths in Dual Frequency mode), position and other important parameters along the vertical line.
+Depressing the MARK key causes a vertical fix (event) line to be printed vertically across the chart; Holding down of this key (3 seconds or greater) will result in the printing of depth, position and other important parameters along the vertical line.
 The following page contains a sample chart record with such annotation; This vertical annotation is in addition to other annotation routinely printed on the chart record.